siduction/sidu-manual/data/en/0600-gpu_en.md

 apt update && apt install nvidia-legacy-390xx-driver
 ~~~

-**Kepler, Maxwell, Pascal and newer (GKxxx, GMxxx, GPxxx, TU1xx)**
+**Kepler, Maxwell, Pascal, and newer (GKxxx, GMxxx, GPxxx, TU1xx)**

 ~~~sh
 apt update && apt install nvidia-driver
 ~~~

-If this runs without errors another
+If this runs without errors, enter

 ~~~sh
 mkdir -p /etc/X11/xorg.conf.d; echo -e 'Section "Device"\n\tIdentifier "My GPU"\n\tDriver "nvidia"\nEndSection' > /etc/X11/xorg.conf.d/20-nvidia.conf
 ~~~

 to tell Xorg to use this installed driver.
 After a reboot the system should hopefully boot up to the desktop.
-If problems occur, i.e. the desktop does not start, you should consult /var/log/Xorg.0.log.
+If problems occur, i.e. the desktop does not start, you should consult **`/var/log/Xorg.0.log`**.

-Since the legacy drivers 304.xx and 340.xx are no longer supported by NVidia, it is likely that they will not work with a new kernel or new Xorg.
+Since the legacy drivers 304.xx and 340.xx are no longer supported by nVidia, it is likely that they will not work with a new kernel or new Xorg.

-Problematic are notebooks with hybrid graphics Intel/nVidia, so-called Optimus hardware.
-In the past, [Bumblebee](https://wiki.debian.org/Bumblebee) was referred to, but this solution is anything but optimal. nVidia itself recommends configuring these setups with [PRIME](https://devtalk.nvidia.com/default/topic/957814/linux/prime-and-prime-synchronization/).
+Notebooks with hybrid graphics Intel/nVidia, so-called Optimus hardware, are problematic.
+In the past, [Bumblebee](https://wiki.debian.org/Bumblebee) was recommended, but this solution is anything but optimal. nVidia itself recommends configuring these setups with [PRIME](https://devtalk.nvidia.com/default/topic/957814/linux/prime-and-prime-synchronization/).
 Our recommendation is to avoid such hardware if possible.
 We cannot provide setup tips for Optimus hardware here.

-<div id="rev">Last edited: 2021/26/08</div>
+<div id="rev">Last edited: 2022/02/16</div>